 Consolidation of Armstrong State University and Georgia Southern University

 Upon Consolidation, the Mechanical Engineering faculty based in Savannah became an integral part of a single Mechanical Engineering Department with their Statesboro faculty counterparts.
-As part of a Regional Academic Needs Plan in 2017, the University System of Georgia Board of Regents mandated that the first three years of the BSME curriculum be offered on the Armstrong Campus, with students transferring to the Statesboro Campus to complete their degree.
+As part of a Regional Academic Needs Plan in 2017, the University System of Georgia Board of Regents directed the Department of Mechanical Engineering to begin offering lower-division courses on the Armstrong Campus, with students transferring to the Statesboro Campus to complete their degrees.
 The BSME degree will be awarded only from the Statesboro Campus of Georgia Southern University.